 So if we are not a team, then what are we?
 What do we call ourselves?
 Suggestions that I come across are “work group” or “fellowship cluster”.
 Any other suggestions?

 Does it make any difference what we call ourselves?
 What are the consequences of calling a group of missionaries a team if they are not really a team?

 - We are creating unrealistic expectations on the part of those who are joining the team.
 If we are not really a team, and don’t function as a team, we will need to deal with the disappointment stemming from unmet expectations.

 - We may be overlooking or undermining other teams to which we belong and which should hold us accountable for ministry.
-Maybe in actuality, we should see ourselves as a member of a team made up entirely of national believers, and not other expatriate missionaries.
+Maybe primary ministry is done with national believers, and not other expatriate missionaries.
+That is the group that we should call “our team”.
 Or maybe our team could be a smaller grouping of the larger group of missionaries found in our city.
 In my case, my ministry team is actually a virtual team spread out through multiple countries.